CornillieJ/KBGlance/readme.md

 - The app will automatically detect the right combo and change the displayed image to reflect the keymap for the active layer.

 ## **Future Enhancements**

-- **Allow choosing location and size of the popups:**
-  - In the future, I plan to add functionality to allow customizing the popups, an easy task but I'd need to actually take time to update it

 - **Image Uploading:**
-  -I would like to streamline the image process and then worki on an easy-to-use image uploading feature that will automatically rename and place images in the correct directory.
+  -I would like to streamline the image process and then work on an easy-to-use image uploading feature that will automatically rename and place images in the correct directory.

 ## **Contributing**